ClinLine/USDM_SDTM_mapper/README.md

 ## Acknowledgements
-This ClinLine open source tool is created by Noah Brezet and Berber Snoeijer Please contact us via info@clinline.eu if you like to learn more and/or help with integration of its features.
+This ClinLine open source tool is created by Noah Brezet and Berber Snoeijer Please contact us via info@clinline.eu if you like to learn more and/or support for integration of its features.